 - totopos (tortilla chips)

-- Cook for 10 min and then using a hand blender, mashed them.
+Cook for 10 min and then using a potato masher, mashed them leaving some texture in the beans.